lamalab-org/toolminutes/papers/ms_prediction_graph_transformers/tandem_ms_prediction_graph_transformers.md

 !["Figure 2"](Fig2.png)
 <br>

-**Spectrum similarity experiments: Predicted vs Real spectra for two held out compound (Azlocillin and Flamprop-isopropyl)**
+**Spectrum similarity experiments: Predicted vs. Real spectra for two held-out compounds (Azlocillin and Flamprop-isopropyl)**
 - Accurate Predictions: MassFormer can predict realistic mass spectra for held out compounds.
 The high cosine similarity values (around 0.6) indicate a close match between the predicted and actual spectra.
 - Outperforms Existing Models: When compared to other deep learning models (CFM, FP, WLN) on a larger dataset, MassFormer consistently performs better.
 It shows the highest average cosine similarity across different data splits.
 - NIST: National Institute of Standards and Technology